 - Contacts and Additional Information Sources

 Idaho Board of Alcohol/Drug Counselor Certification

 Education may include formal college courses or workshops and seminars approved by any of the following organizations: IC&RC, Association for Addiction Professionals (NAADAC), State of Idaho Department of Health and Welfare, National Board for Certified Counselors (NBCC), National Association of Social Workers (NASW), or IBADCC.
 One university credit hour is considered the equivalent of 15 clock hours.
-No more than five hours of in-service can be credited.
+Limited in-service hours can be credited.

 Six hours of ethics education is required.
-It must relate specifically to substance abuse counseling and must cover client welfare, professional development, federal and state law, institutional and professional relationships, financial issues, and professional wellness.
+It must relate specifically to substance abuse counseling and must cover client welfare, professional competence, federal and state law, institutional and professional relationships, financial issues, and personal wellness.